Sailor Moon Eternal: Casting

 Most of the main voice actors from Sailor Moon Crystal had returned for the two-part film, but, for unknown reasons, Taishi Murata took over Yohei Oobayashi's role as Artemis.
 In April 2020, it was announced that Yoshitsugu Matsuoka will voice Pegasus/Helios for the film.
 In August 2020, it was announced that Shouta Aoi, Satoshi Hino, and Toshiyuki Toyonaga were to voice the Amazon Trio: Fish Eye, Tiger's Eye, and Hawk's Eye.
-The following week, Reina Ueda, Sumire Morohoshi, Yūko Hara, and Rie Takahashi were cast as the Amazoness Quartet: CereCere, PallaPalla, JunJun, and VesVes.
+The following week, Reina Ueda, Sumire Morohoshi, Yuko Hara, and Rie Takahashi were cast as the Amazoness Quartet: CereCere, PallaPalla, JunJun, and VesVes.
 In September 2020, it was announced that the Japanese comedian, fashion designer and actress Naomi Watanabe was cast as Zirconia.
 The following month, Japanese model and actress Nanao was cast as Queen Nehelenia.

 Music

 Yasuharu Takanashi returned to compose the music for the two-part film.
 The theme song for the two-part film is "Moon Color Chainon" (月色Chainon, Tsukiiro Chainon), performed by Momoiro Clover Z with Sailor5Guardians.
 (Note: The five voice actresses of the main Sailor Guardians: Kotono Mitsuishi (Sailor Moon), Hisako Kanemoto (Sailor Mercury), Rina Satō (Sailor Mars), Ami Koshimizu (Sailor Jupiter), and Shizuka Itō (Sailor Venus).)
 The song's lyrics were written by Naoko Takeuchi (under the name of "Sumire Shirobara"), composed by Akiko Kosaka, and arranged by Gesshoku Kaigi.
-The ending theme for the first film is "Wanting to Be Together with You" (私たちになりたくて, Watashi-tachi ni Naritakute), performed by Yoko Ishida, and the ending theme for the second film is "I'll Go As Myself" (“らしく” いきましょ, "Rashiku" Ikimasho), performed by Anza.
+The ending theme for the first film is "Wanting to Be Together with You" (私たちになりたくて, Watashi-tachi ni Naritakute), performed by Yoko Ishida, and the ending theme for the second film is "I'll Go As Myself" ("らしく" いきましょ, "Rashiku" Ikimasho), performed by Anza.
 The eleven-track character song collection album, titled Pretty Guardian Sailor Moon Eternal The Movie Character Song Collection: Eternal Collection, was released on February 10, 2021, and the eleventh track, titled "Moon Effect", performed by the voice actresses for all ten Sailor Guardians, is used as an insert song for the second film.